Pokémon Mystery Dungeon: Explorers of Sky: Reception

+In its initial release in 2009, Explorers of Sky received mixed reviews with the game receiving a score of 54 out of 100 on Metacritic.
+However, more recent reviews rated this game with slightly higher scores than average.
+In the video game magazine Famitsu, the game obtained the Platinum Hall of Fame, with a total of 35 points out of 40 by the writers.

-Explorers of Sky received mixed reviews, with the game receiving a score of 54 out of 100 on Metacritic.
-However, fan reception has been notably more positive, with many considering it a cult classic and one of the best games in the series, many praising the game for its gameplay and story-writing.
+Fan reception has been notably more positive ever since its initial release, with many considering it a cult classic and one of the best games in the series, praising the game for its gameplay and story-writing.
 In an interview held in 2022, Shin-ichiro Tomie claimed he was not aware of the western fanbase, but was able to receive messages from Japanese fans of the series via letters, with some of them claiming the trio as his "magnum opus".
+In 2018, through exchanges with a fan via e-mail, one of the main composers of the series, Arata Iiyoshi, wanted to release an original soundtrack based on his works on the two first Pokémon Mystery Dungeon games but could not due to rights issues.

+Some characters from this game later returned in the Nintendo 3DS game, Pokémon Super Mystery Dungeon, as non-playable characters; they appear in the Connection Orb.

 1.40 million copies of Explorers of Sky had been sold by March 31, 2010, bringing the total sales of the three games to over 5.90 million copies.
 Later, combined worldwide sales for the three Explorers games passed over 6.37 million copies according to Computer Entertainment Supplier's Association; 4.88 million for Explorers of Time and Explorers of Darkness and 1.49 million for Explorers of Sky.
 They are currently the best-selling games in the Pokémon Mystery Dungeon series, surpassing their predecessors.
 They are also the best-selling games in the Mystery Dungeon series in general; surpassing Squaresoft's Chocobo's Mysterious Dungeon and Enix's Torneko: The Last Hope, both accumulating 1.34 million and 759,000 copies respectively.